 What will the technology budget be spent on?

 The plan for building infrastructure is twofold; the school will invest in expanding the opportunities for students and teachers to be able to operate in an environment that will be inviting to ubiquitous computing.
 This will require additional hardware and software support.
-The second infrastructure, and perhaps the most important, is to continually invest in professional learning for teachers.
+RVS schools are also going through a cycle of network hardware upgrades to handle ever increasing traffic loads.
+Additionally, and perhaps the most important, is to continually invest in professional learning for teachers.
 Essentially the transformation of learning and engagement will be continuous.

 What is the plan to communicate with the stakeholders?

 Chestermere High School will consult with our school council chairs and will hold various parent meetings to discuss this initiative in depth to gather input.
-These parent meetings will be broadcasted live via LakerVision over the Internet.
 Additionally the information is available on our Plone sites.
 School councils from our feeder schools will be invited to attend these meetings.